NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     1. Lesson 1 Objective Overview
         ---------------------------

-        1.  []{#run_to .anchor}What commands do you need to run to enable DFS-N and DFS-R on the local server?
+        1. What commands do you need to run to enable DFS-N and DFS-R on the local server?

             a.
 Add-WindowsPackage -online -PackagePath DFS